How to Fix a Leaking Sink

 Planning & preparation

-- Several methods for fixing a leaking sink are shown in this leaflet, but if your problem persists then call in a professional
+• Several methods for fixing a leaking sink are shown in this guide, but if the problem persists then call in a professional

 Do it right

-- It’s best to store manufacturer’s instructions for your sink and tap somewhere safe, as this information may help you to locate the source of the leak and solve the problem as quickly as possible
+• It’s best to store manufacturer’s instructions for your sink and taps somewhere safe, as this information may help you to locate the source of the leak and solve the problem as quickly as possible

 Staying safe